 Subject to administrative oversight, Kansas Board of Regents (KBOR) policy, state law, and the additional provisions noted below, the faculty of each School and the College may establish curricula, academic standards, and degree requirements.

-The deans of the Schools and College are responsible for academic leadership and administrative supervision of academic programs within their units, including admitting, advising, retaining, and supervising students, monitoring their respective undergraduate and graduate programs, confirming that all University standards for graduation have been met, and awarding degrees.
+In coordination with the Office of the Provost & Executive Vice Chancellor, the deans of the Schools and College are responsible for academic leadership and administrative supervision of academic programs within their units, including admitting, advising, retaining, and supervising students, monitoring their respective undergraduate and graduate programs, confirming that all University standards for graduation have been met, and awarding degrees.

 - General requirements for admission to graduate study and for graduate degrees are established by the schools/College and by Graduate Studies as advised by the Executive Council of Graduate Faculty.